ankit-lilly/newsapp/README.md

 ## TODO

-- Fix error handling with better error messages
-- Get rid of over-complicated directory structure
+- Get rid of over-complicated directory structure and redo the project structure.

-## Known Issues

-- Sometimes there's a double navigation bar.
-I think it's because of the way I'm using htmx.
-TFL
-- The error pages need to be fixed as navigatging back makes navbar dissapear since they are just static html pages.